brain-bzh/efficient-deep-learning/lab1.md

 ---
 ## Part 3: TRANSFER LEARNING

-For Transfer Learning, we have pretrained the models adapted to CIFAR 10
+For Transfer Learning, we have pretrained the models

 - ResNet
 - PreActResNet